 Two Movements Converged

-Two powerful movements converged to help the Progressive cause.
+Two strong movements converged to help the Progressive cause.
 One was a powerful women’s movement.
 Leading it was the Woman’s Christian Temperance Union (WCTU).
 The other was a growing anti-alcohol sentiment of major Protestant churches.
 They came to believe that alcohol was evil and that drinking it was a sin.

 The Progressives’ prohibition movement resulted in strange alliances.
 For example, the WCTU often worked closely with the Ku Klux Klan (KKK).
 In fact, the Klan was revived in 1915 to defend state-wide prohibition in Georgia.
 The Klan also supported the right of women to vote.
 That was because women tended to favor prohibition.